skupatadze2000/oxwm-catppuccin-mocha/README.md

 - **Blur not working?** If your background isn't blurring, ensure you are running a compositor like `picom` with `experimental-backends` enabled.
 - **Rofi not opening?** Check if you have `rofi` installed and that the config path matches the one defined in your `oxwm` config file.

-make by saba kupatadze or as locals call me "dasisvi", star ts if u like it plz I wanna reach the big leagues, also the picom config can be used to transparent things, but the config only makes all windows have rounded corners
+made by saba kupatadze or as locals call me "dasisvi", star ts if u like it plz I wanna reach the big leagues, also the picom config can be used to transparent things, but the config only makes all windows have rounded corners